Foreign Rights List

 Alexander von Humboldt

 The "true discoverer of America” climbed the highest volcanoes, navigated unmapped rivers, discovered the flora and fauna of exotic lands, inspired contemporaries such as Goethe and Darwin, and exchanged ideas with the American president Thomas Jefferson and the freedom fighter Simón Bolívar.
 This fancifully illustrated book invites us to play the role of Humboldt's traveling companion and lets us marvel at the vast array of life this famous scientist helped to reveal.

 With an index and and illustrated directory of historical figures.

-Rights sold to China, Vietnam, USA (English rights worldwide) and Croatia
+Rights sold to China, Italy, Vietnam, USA (English rights worldwide) and Croatia

 Lotte lives in a forester's house, although her father isn't a forester.
 The reason is that the war took the life of her cousin Knut's father as well as an eye from the teacher Fettig.
 Since the horrible Ms. Gressmann has been running the forester's house, many things have been forbidden, such as picking cherries.
 But Lotte won't let that keep her down.